"In days of old, when ops were bold, and sidebands

 At least 2 times per day.
 15 minutes each.

-waking up early and going to bed later.
-Repetition is the key.
+require waking up early and going to bed later.
+Repetition

-HF rig.
-Tape it to your refrigerator door or use it as computer
+dream HF rig.
+Tape it to your refrigerator door or use it

-desktop wallpaper.
+as computer desktop wallpaper.
 Look at it often.
-This will give you motivation.
+This will

-around the world, or dream of chatting with some higher class
+countries around the world, or dream of chatting with some

 Practice code religiously and you should

-of weeks, Some of you will take much longer.
-The older guys will
+couple of weeks, Some of you will take much longer.
+The

 BY THE WAY, if you are between the ages of

-young woman in Eastern Europe.
-She copied the top speed of the
+very young woman in Eastern Europe.
+She copied the top

 In Eastern Europe, where cell phones are